fredbi/uri/README.md

 It supports strict RFC validation for URIs and URI relative references.

-This allows for stricter conformance than the `net/url` package in the `go` standard libary, which provides a workable but loose implementation of the RFC for URLs.
+This allows for stricter conformance than the `net/url` package in the `go` standard library, which provides a workable but loose implementation of the RFC for URLs.

 **Requires go1.19**.